dask/dask/docs/source/imperative.rst

 Imperative
 ==========

-As discussed in the `custom graphs`_ section, sometimes problems don't fit into one of the collections like ``dask.bag`` or ``dask.array``.
+As discussed in the :ref:`custom graphs <custom-graph-example>` section, sometimes problems don't fit into one of the collections like ``dask.bag`` or ``dask.array``.
 Instead of creating a dask directly using a dictionary, one can use the ``dask.imperative`` interface.
 This allows one to create graphs directly with a light annotation of normal python code.

 Example
 -------

-Rebuilding the example from `custom graphs`_:
+Rebuilding the example from :ref:`custom graphs <custom-graph-example>`:

 .. code-block:: python